uttasarga9067/IlluminoFirewallChallenge/README.md

 ## Illumino Firewall Challenge
-#### The Code comprieses of a functionality by which the System can filter out the IP Addresses entering and leaveing the Machine.
+#### The Code comprieses of a functionality by which the System can filter out the IP Addresses entering and leaving the Machine.
 There are Certain Set of Pre-Determined rules by which the System makes the Call.
 This type of enhancement in a System helps to increase the Security of the System and also mitigates risks and notify about any kind of Cyber-Security Attacks.

 ## Files and their Purpose
 #### 1: Firewall.java: Consists Various IP-Addresses which are passed to the System and checks whether they should be allowed or blocked.